Gary Brooks Faulkner: Inspiration and early attempts

 Faulkner claims to have been to Pakistan eleven times, with his final trip being the one that led to his arrest in Pakistan in 2010.
 Faulkner, who had no military experience or training, was determined to find Osama Bin Laden on his own.
 His obsession with capturing Bin Laden stemmed from the September 11 attacks.
 According to his brother Scott, after the attacks "it became his passion, his mission, to track down Osama and kill him or bring him back alive".
-Scott also said that Gary was trained in martial arts particularly in hapkido, a Korean martial art, and the sword and dagger were his "weapons of choice".
+Scott also said that Gary was trained in martial arts, particularly in the Korean martial art of hapkido, and that the sword and dagger were his "weapons of choice."
 According to Chris Heath of GQ, who interviewed Faulkner, it was Faulkner's belief that Al-Qaeda was going to detonate a nuclear device in Mecca unless Bin Laden was captured by a specific date.
 He also believed that upon the successful completion of his mission, he would become the king of a Central American country.

 Faulkner said that he had the idea to hunt Osama in 2004, after reading an article about Bin Laden hiding in the mountains of Pakistan.
 A coworker of Faulkner's commented that Faulkner had a dream which involved him getting to Pakistan "without his feet touching the ground."
 Faulkner's first attempt to travel was by boat and he bought a 21-foot yacht called the Pia Colada.
 However, the boat was considered illegal for use as there were no life jackets, flares, and other necessary safety equipment.
 He traveled from San Diego hoping to cross the Pacific Ocean, but a hurricane blew his boat south to the Baja California Peninsula in Mexico.
 His next attempt, the following year, once again involved another boat.
 After dislocating his shoulder, he sold that boat and used the money to buy a plane ticket to Pakistan and arrived a week later.
 He traveled from Islamabad to Lahore, and then to Sialkot where he stayed on a military base before being directed to a town in a northern tribal area of Gilgit.
 From there he began to explore the remote mountains of the country.

 Faulkner's fourth, fifth, ninth, and tenth attempts to find Bin Laden revolved around searching the Chitral region.
 On his first trip to the area, he claims to have come in contact with a senior Al-Qaeda official when he shared a car with a man who had an "unwelcoming" demeanor.
 Faulkner said that he wandered for four days in disguise among "Al-Qaeda workers" near a cave.
 He described the people in the area as "running around with axes and all kinds of stuff, working on cutting down trees and making the new cave."
 On his second trip, he said that he slept on a bed of pine needles in the mountains where he could watch the cave waiting to see if Bin Laden would show up.